JorgeRojo/slack-bitbucket-merge-control-chrome-extension/documentation/CONTRIBUTING.md

 Thank you for your interest in contributing to this project!
 This document outlines the coding standards, development workflow, and best practices to follow when contributing.

-**Note**: This project has been migrated to TypeScript.
-All new code should be written in TypeScript following the established patterns and type definitions.
+**Note**: This project has been fully migrated to TypeScript.
+All code should be written in TypeScript following the established patterns and type definitions.

 ## Code Style and Standards